AdelinaBatereanu/GehtSo/README.md

 - Use filters on the left to narrow down results.

-- Click "Share" to generate a shareable link or send results via messaging platforms.
+- Click "Share via:" to generate a shareable link or send results via messaging platforms.

 ## Features